huridocs/uwazi/SELF_HOSTED_INSTRUCTIONS.md

 ## First one-time setup

-Ensure you have all [Uwazi dependencies](https://github.com/huridocs/uwazi#dependencies) correctly congifured an running.
+Ensure you have all [Uwazi dependencies](https://github.com/huridocs/uwazi#dependencies) correctly configured an running.

 During the first time installation, create a basic folder structure with folders for potential uploaded files, files created by Uwazi and the production-build code for Uwazi.
 To create this folder structure run: